rubenaraujo/project_gelug/README.md

 # Gelug

-An alternative to Noisli made in [Angular](https://github.com/angular/angular-cli).
+An alternative to N0isli made in [Angular](https://github.com/angular/angular-cli).

 ## Development